chunkhang/shit/README.md

 ### Do I need `shit`?

 Maybe you just prefer reading csv / xlsx files from the terminal.
-Or perhaps like me, your licence for Microsoft Excel expired, and you still miss it sometimes.
+Or perhaps like me, your license for Microsoft Excel expired, and you still miss it sometimes.

 ## Inspirations